sheilaleon/fullstack-open-2020/README.md

 This repo contains my answers and solutions to the Full Stack Open 2020 course: https://fullstackopen.com/

-Course completion: ⏳ In Progress...
+Course completion: ⏳ In Progress, part 5 completed...

 ---